ldandoy/Utils-CSS-JS/README.md

 ## Developpement

 Installation of the tools to generate the minified file.
-I used uglifycss and .
+I used uglifycss and uglifyjs.
 You can installe it with npm.

 ```bash
 $ npm install uglifycss -g